 Education administrator: job description

-- handling correspondence
+- handling queries and complaints

 - researching and writing reports